vikingJason/5eVaultMain/content/2. DM Tools/Tables/10-things-to-say-when-a-pc-spectacularly-fails-to-pick-a-lock-rsp.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/rsp
+aliases:
-aliases: ["10 Things to Say When a PC Spectacularly Fails to Pick a Lock"]
+  - 10 Things to Say When a PC Spectacularly Fails to Pick a Lock
 ---
 # 10 Things to Say When a PC Spectacularly Fails to Pick a Lock
 *Source: Raging Swan Press*